daronphang/coding_resources/python/flask/context_globals.md

 get_data()              Gets the response body
 ```

-## Activating Application Context:
+### Activating Application Context
 Flask activates the application and request contexts before dispatching a request to the application, and removes them after the request is handled.
 When the application context is pushed, current_app and g variables become available to the thread.
 Likewise, when request context is pushed, request and session become available.
+When using app factory pattern, there won't be an app instnace to import; Flask solves this with the application context.
+Rather than referring to an app directly, use current_app proxy which points to the application handing during currnet activity.

 Flask automatically pushes an application and request context when handling a request (inside view functions), or when running CLI commands registered with Flask.cli using @app.cli.command().
 Flask will pop the request context then the application context when the request ends.

 However, to access objects outside of view functions or in python shell, need to manually activate: